SPRING 2015 Graduate Language Requirement Examination (TOR) Session Schedule

 How will I find out the results of my exam?

-- Once the exams have been scored, the results will be forwarded to your department; you will receive e-mail notification at this time.
+- Once the testing session is complete, the results will be forwarded to your department.
+Your department will e-mail you notification at this time.

 - You can obtain a copy of the Application for Certification of Proficiency in a Tool of Research with the results (Pass/Fail) from your department.

 - The TOR Language Exam may be taken up to a maximum of three (3) times per student.